Noroff-FEU-Assignments/project-exam-2-monicakj/README.md

 - Clone the repo with GitHub Desktop.
 - Open the repo in Visual Studio Code.

-### Running the app
-To run the app, run the following commands in VS Code Terminal:
-- npm install
-- npm run start

-The app will be running through your localhost on port 3000.

-## Access
-### Login
-- Enter a valid stud.noroff.no or noroff.no email adddress.
-- Enter password.

-### Register New User
-- Enter name.
-- Enter a valid stud.noroff.no or noroff.no email address.
-- Enter password.

-## Summary
 ### Running
 To run the app, run the following commands in VS Code Terminal: